William Clyde Gibson

-William Clyde Gibson III (born October 10, 1957) is an American serial killer and rapist who is currently on Indiana's death row for the sexually-motivated murders of two women in 2002 and 2012, in addition to serving a 65-year sentence for a third murder committed in 2012.
+William Clyde Gibson III (born October 10, 1957) is an American serial killer and rapist who is currently on Indiana's death row for the sexually motivated murders of two women in 2002 and 2012, in addition to serving a 65-year sentence for a third murder committed in 2012.
 A habitual criminal noted for his increasingly violent streaks and his handlebar moustache, Gibson has claimed responsibility for upwards of 30 additional murders across multiple states, none of which have been confirmed.

 Early life

-William Clyde Gibson III was born on October 10, 1957, in Raleigh, North Carolina, the youngest of four children born to William, Jr., a foreman for a tree-trimming company, and Jeraline "Geri" Gibson, a cashier at a Sears store.
+William Clyde Gibson III was born on October 10, 1957, in Raleigh, North Carolina, the youngest of four children born to William Jr., a foreman for a tree-trimming company, and Jeraline "Geri" Gibson, a cashier at a Sears store.
 When he was two years old, the family moved out of state and settled in New Albany, Indiana, where Gibson grew up.
 In later interviews, he claimed that he had never experienced any abuse or neglect from either of his parents.
 He said he was even spoiled but acknowledged that his father was an alcoholic who would become combative when drunk.

 From an early age, Gibson displayed odd behavior, having trouble speaking to others, struggling at school, and preferring to stay home with his mother.
 Whenever he went to school, Gibson was bullied up until the sixth grade, when he became large enough to defend himself - however, he started bullying other children.
 He often got in trouble for fighting, talking in class, and not following directions.
 This continued outside of school, with a childhood friend, Melodie Schultz, claiming that Gibson had shot another child in the eye with a pellet gun.
 At age 13, he also started drinking and later that year, would be arrested for stealing a motorbike.

 Eventually, Gibson dropped out of school and continued to commit small-time crimes, including drunk driving and crashing the car.
 Two weeks after this incident, he joined the Army and was stationed in West Germany as a mechanic.
 During his deployment, he was awarded badges for marksmanship and hand grenade usage, but at this time, he developed an addiction to drugs such as heroin, cocaine, and LSD, which he often mixed with alcohol.
 In 1979, he was dishonorably discharged for stealing a car and sentenced to a year of imprisonment at Fort Leavenworth, where he attempted to kill himself by slitting his wrists on one occasion.
-After his release, he married an artist in June 1980, but after he was diagnosed with infertility, Gibson intensified his drug usage, supposedly smoking upwards of 20 marijuana joints a day.